kizio/theme/README.md

+# Kizio Theme Test Project

+This is intended to be a place where I can put a theme for my website.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kizio/theme/edit/master/README.md) to maintain and preview the content for your website in Markdown files.